JimmyBenoits/JDMImport/README.md

-MySQL Import tool for rezoJDM on a WINDOWS system.
-Other solutions exist for Unix.
+MySQL Import tool for rezoJDM.

 The program will fetch the last avalaible dump (in zip format, 1+GB) from jeuxdemots (http://www.jeuxdemots.org/JDM-LEXICALNET-FR/) and import it into a new MySQL database.